phaseLineStudios/Operational-Command/docs/game/scripts/sim/adapters/MovementAdapter/functions/_prebuild_needed_profiles.md

 ## Description

-Ensures PathGrid profiles needed by [param units] are available.
+Ensures PathGrid profiles needed by `units` are available.
 Triggers async builds for any missing profiles.

 ## Source